A SECTOR GROWING IN LEAPS AND BOUNDS

 MARIEKE RABOUIN, AN EXPERT IN THE NANTES CULTURAL INDUSTRY

-Recently appointed head of the bachelor’s in graphic design and communications for cultural organisations at LISAA Nantes, Marieke Rabouin started out in cultural communications in 2001 at the BaraKason in Rezé, near Nantes.
+Recently appointed head of the master’s in Art Direction for cultural and creative industries at LISAA Nantes, Marieke Rabouin started out in cultural communications in 2001 at the BaraKason in Rezé, near Nantes.
 She then joined the association Songo, which manages contemporary musical venue L’Olymic in Nantes.
 Marieke Rabouin is in charge of the association’s communications,promotions and press relations for concerts, the Scopitone festival and artistic educational activities in schools.

 As the project advances, the communications service develops and Marieke Rabouin has become Director of Communications, Partnerships and Commercialisation.
 In 2011, L’Olympic became Stereolux, an original cultural project working on the distribution and support of creation of current music and digital arts, as well as exchanges and reflections on the future between the digital arts, industry and research.